Global Minimizers of $\ell^p$-Regularized Objectives Yield the Sparsest ReLU Neural Networks: Multivariate -regularized neural networks

 as

-for any choice of $\alpha_1, \beta_1, \dots, \alpha_{2^N}, \beta_{2^N} > 0$.
+for any choice of $\alpha_1, \beta_1, \dots, \alpha_J, \beta_J > 0$.
 Both solutions satisfy $\sum_{k=1}^K \| v_k \vw_k \|_0 = \sum_{k=1}^K \| v_k' \vw_k' \|_0$ as well as $\sum_{k=1}^K \| v_k \vw_k \|_q^q = \sum_{k=1}^K \| v_k' \vw_k' \|_q^q$ for any $0 < q < 1$.
-The same statement holds for solutions $\vtheta$ to \eqref{opt:min_0_NN_multi}, with the objective in \eqref{opt:min_p_NN_reparam} replaced by $\sum_{j=1}^{2^N} \| \vnu_j \|_0 + \| \vomega_j \|_0$. \end{lemma} The proof of \cref{lemma:multivar_reparam} is in \cref{appendix:proof_multivar_concave_convex}.
-The main idea is that although there are uncountably many ways to choose the parameters of a given neuron, there are only finitely many (at most $2^N$) possible binary ``activation patterns''---i.e., binary vectors representing whether a given neurons is ``active'' (nonzero) one each data point---that can be induced with a given choice of parameters.
-By combining all neurons which induce the same activation pattern into a single neuron (which maintains interpolation while strictly reducing the $\ell^p$ path norm $\sum_{k=1} \| v_k \vw_k \|_p^p$), the network's output and $\ell^p$ path norm can be expressed as a sum over all $2^N$ neurons, each corresponding to one of the possible activation patterns.
-The equality constraint in \eqref{opt:min_p_NN_reparam} encodes the interpolation constraint; the $\ell^\infty$ inequalities reflect the corresponding $\| v_k \vw_k \|_{\infty} \leq R$ constraint in \eqref{opt:min_p_NN_multi}; and the additional inequality constraints in \eqref{opt:min_p_NN_reparam} force the optimization to only consider activation patterns which can actually be induced by some choice of input weight/bias $\vw_k$.
-Critically, the reformulated optimization \eqref{opt:min_p_NN_reparam_mat} can be expressed more compactly as
+The same statement holds for solutions $\vtheta$ to \eqref{opt:min_0_NN_multi}, with the objective in \eqref{opt:min_p_NN_reparam} replaced by $\sum_{j=1}^J \| \vnu_j \|_0 + \| \vomega_j \|_0$. \end{lemma} The proof of \cref{lemma:multivar_reparam} is in \cref{appendix:proof_multivar_concave_convex}.
+The main idea is that although there are uncountably many ways to choose the neurons' parameters, there are only $J$ possible binary activation patterns, i.e., vectors representing whether a given neuron is active on each data point.
+By combining all neurons which induce the same activation pattern into two neurons (one with positive output weight and one with negative output weight), the network's output and $\ell^p$ path norm can be expressed as a sum over these $J$ activation patterns.
+The equality constraint in \eqref{opt:min_p_NN_reparam} reflects the data-fitting requirement, and the inequality constraints ensure that each $\vnu_j, \vomega_j$ correspond appropriately to the activation pattern $\mD_j$ in order for the reconstruction formula \eqref{eq:block_to_NN_formula} to hold.
+With this reformulation in hand, we are ready for the main result of this section: \begin{theorem} For any dataset, there is some data-dependent $p^*$ such that any solution to \eqref{opt:min_p_NN_multi} for any $0 < p < p^*$ is a solution to \eqref{opt:min_0_NN_multi}. \end{theorem}